lira92/tax-crud/README.md

 ## Installation with docker

-The easy way to start the application is using docker, for this run:
+The easy way to start the application is using docker, so run:

 ```bash
 $ docker-compose up --build